 - an operating schedule

-- if alcohol is to be sold, the name of the Designated Premises Supervisor and
+- if alcohol is to be sold, the name of the designated premises supervisor

 All fees under the Licensing Act 2003 have been set centrally by the government.
-Please view the page Licensing Act 2003 Fees to find out how much your application will cost you.
+See the Licensing Act 2003 fees to find out how much your application will cost.

 What happens next

 Please read the premises licence approval process for further information about how all applications and changes are processed, including:

 The responsible authorities have 28 consecutive days to consider the application served upon them.
 These are public bodies that must be fully notified of applications and that are entitled to make representations to the licensing authority in respect of the application.
 All representations made by responsible authorities are relevant representations if they concern the effect of the application on the licensing objectives.
 See a list of the responsible authorities.

 When serving the application on the licensing authority, you should simultaneously serve copies of the application and the plan on all relevant responsible authorities.
 Your application is not valid until this has been completed.
 If the application is made online, we'll serve copies on all relevant responsible authorities on your behalf within one working day.